junxit/us-congress-bills-115/metadata.md

 - 2017-09-19 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2017-09-19 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2017-09-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 227.
+- 2018-02-26 — Senate amendment submitted
+- 2018-10-11 — Amendment SA 4055 agreed to in Senate by Unanimous Consent.
+- 2018-10-11 — Amendment SA 4055 proposed by Senator McConnell for Senator Corker. (consideration: CR S6879; text: CR S6872-6873) In the nature of a substitute.
+- 2018-10-11 — Amendment SA 4056 agreed to in Senate by Unanimous Consent.
+- 2018-10-11 — Amendment SA 4056 proposed by Senator McConnell for Senator Corker. (consideration: CR S6879; text: CR S6879) To amend the title.
+- 2018-10-11 — Measure laid before Senate by unanimous consent. (consideration: CR S6876-6879)
+- 2018-10-11 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2018-10-11 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2018-10-11 — Senate amendment agreed to: Amendment SA 4055 agreed to in Senate by Unanimous Consent.
+- 2018-10-11 — Senate amendment agreed to: Amendment SA 4056 agreed to in Senate by Unanimous Consent.
+- 2018-10-11 — Senate amendment proposed (on the floor): Amendment SA 4055 proposed by Senator McConnell for Senator Corker.(consideration: CR S6879; text: CR S6872-6873)
+- 2018-10-11 — Senate amendment proposed (on the floor): Amendment SA 4056 proposed by Senator McConnell for Senator Corker.(consideration: CR S6879; text: CR S6879)
+- 2018-10-11 — Senate amendment submitted
+- 2018-10-11 — Senate amendment submitted
+- 2018-10-11 — The committee substitute withdrawn by Unanimous Consent.